MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # OPEN and CLOSED SETS in METRIC SPACES - Lec 06 - Mathematics for Economists I

+2025/05/08

+5000<->6000

+- given a point you can assign a distance given that point
+- store definition for discrete metric
+- discrete metric, same 0 otherwise 1
+- EECS's prerequisite next
+- something might work to do what?

+# OPEN and CLOSED SETS in METRIC SPACES - Lec 06 - Mathematics for Economists I

 5000<->5100 5000<->5100 5000<->5800

 2025/05/05